 In regard to Thailand, why not get off the beaten track a little?
 The south of Thailand is ho hum these days, although Prachuap Khiri Khan just south of Hua Hin was both a surprise and delight.

 Just south of Bueng Kan in the far north east is the most remarkable temple built on seven levels of a sandstone outcrop - hard to reach but wonderful because so few do.
-Or in the east you might explore less known Khymer temples at Pimai or Phanom Rung. about 5 years ago
+Or in the east you might explore less known Khymer temples at Pimai or Phanom Rung. almost 6 years ago